With Link to Windows, you can easily access your Galaxy S21's recent photos, texts, notifications and calls from your PC.

 With Chromebooks, remote workers can collaborate easily across teams, with access to all the productivity apps they need to keep the wheels of commerce turning smoothly.

 As cloud-based devices, Chromebooks are compatible with the most popular productivity apps.
-They are designed to work especially well with G Suite and other Chrome web apps and extensions, while also allowing users to access Android apps via Google Play.
+They are designed to work especially well with Google Workspace (previously known as G Suite for Business) and other Chrome web apps and extensions, while also allowing users to access Android apps via Google Play.

 All the documents and files that employees worked on in the office will open up seamlessly on their Chromebooks at home.
 Employees can make changes instantly, write and save without missing a beat.